Joshua-Wen/Teaching-Assistant-Evaluation-Model/README.md

 # Teaching-Assistant-Evaluation-Model

+Demonstrated Ability to clean and format data, feature selection, create visualizations, and employ machine learning techniques.

-Created a Decision Tree Model that determines how well a Teaching Assistant performed based on certain features such a:
+Created a Decision Tree Model that determines how well a Teaching Assistant performed based on certain features such as:

    1. Whether of not the TA is a native English speaker (binary) 1=English speaker, 2=non-English speaker